| |

 the bricks and terra cotta will appear brighter and free of

+chips and discoloration.
 The steady work of the Façade Restoration

 Project aims to return the architectural fabric of the building